People

 Josh Henrich

 Bio: I am a graduate of UA Little Rock obtaining bachelor’s degrees in both chemistry and biology.
 Having originally planned on pursuing a career in medicine, my involvement with the Baillie Research Group and UA Little Rock Learning Assistant (LA) Program ignited a passion for chemistry education and teaching.
-I am in the process of applying to graduate programs in chemistry with an emphasis on educational research.
+Starting in Fall 2024, I’ll be attending the University of Utah pursuing a PhD in chemistry with emphasis on chemistry education research with the Frey Research Group.
 When not involved with the UA Little Rock LA Program, you’ll find me in the gym or exploring the Arkansas outdoors.

 Akeia Joyner